 burst out of the Jemez volcanic field.
 This eruption is known as

 the Toledo Event and it produced a caldera roughly coinciding with

 the present Valles caldera.
 It also emplaced the Otowi Member of

 the Bandelier Tuff, sometimes called the lower Bandelier Tuff in

 older geologic writings.

 The Otowi Member covers a vast area in all directions from the caldera, although there are areas where it was clearly channeled by existing high ground.
-For example, none is found on the La Grulla Plateau in the northern Jemez or Lobato Mesa in the northeastern Jemez, and it is sparse in the highlands of the southern Jemez.
+For example, none is found on the La Grulla Plateau in the northern Jemez and little on Lobato Mesa in the northeastern Jemez, and it is sparse in the highlands of the southern Jemez.
 On the other hand, substantial flows of Otowi Member are found in the lower ground between the La Grulla Plateau and Mesa Alta and west of the La Grulla Plateau and in Cañon de San Diego.
 The bulk of the Otowi Member is found in the finger mesas of the Pajarito Plateau northeast to southeast of the Sierra de los Valles and of the Jemez Plateau between the western topographic rim of the caldera and the Sierra Nacimiento Mountains.
 The latter are the most extensive and best preserved beds of the Otowi Formation.